LucasDLino/tca-project/README.md

-# tca-project
+# TCA PROJECT

-Repository for the exercises of Advanced Computational Techniques subject
+Repository for the exercises of Advanced Computational Techniques subject.